 Support for Teaching:

 The department offers two pedagogy courses, English 8010: The Theory and Practice of Teaching Composition and English 8020: The Theory and Practice of Teaching Composition, and 2 Creative Writing Pedagogy workshops each semester.
 Further support for graduate student teachers, such as assistance with syllabus and assignment design, is provided by the DC and Assistant Director (for composition classes), the DUS (for literature classes), and the DCW (for creative writing workshops).

 In addition to taking English 8010 in their first semester, all students teaching or preparing to teach English 1000 for the first time receive extensive professional development support, including participating in a week-long pre-semester orientation, participating in peer mentor groups in their second semester, and engaging in pedagogical workshops and peer observations throughout the year.
 Additionally, MA students shadow experienced instructors of English 1000 in their first semester.

 New teachers of literature and creative writing will attend an informational session about their assigned course in the semester before they teach it.
 Syllabus support and help with assignment designs will be included in this session, and these sessions will be run by the DUS and DCW respectively.
 All syllabi must be submitted to them for approval prior to the beginning of the semester.

 Evaluation of Teaching:

-In the first semester of teaching composition, instructors are observed by a peer and the DC.
-In the second and third semesters of teaching, they are observed by somebody on the Composition Staff.
-Peer observation continues to be highly encouraged.
+In the first semester of teaching composition, instructors are observed by the DC.
+In the second semester of teaching, they are observed by their Composition Program Assistant mentor.
+In the second and third year, they are observed by a Composition Program Assistant.
 Advanced teachers are urged to ask the DC, the Assistant Director, and/or members of their committee to observe their classes and provide feedback.